 First, there are no instructions in YAHUAH’s Word on conferring the title “First Lady” on anyone; there is no office or role of “first lady” in the local church.
 In Ephesians 4:11–13 Paul lists the various offices that were established by MASHIACH for the purpose of the church’s “attaining to the whole measure of the fullness of MASHIACH”; not once is the office, role, or title of “first lady” ever mentioned.
 The passage does not even mention a “pastor’s wife.”
 Those offices that are listed—apostles, prophets, evangelists, pastors and teachers—are not titles but offices or functions.

 Even the apostle Peter’s wife is only indirectly mentioned in Scripture, by way of a reference to Peter’s mother-in-law (Matthew 8:14–15).
-Since Peter was a prominent apostle and one of the founders of the church, shouldn’t his wife have some special level of importance?
+Since Peter was a prominent apostle and one of the founders of the called out assembly, shouldn’t his wife have some special level of importance?
 But she is not mentioned.
-The church had no “first lady.”
+The called out assembly had no “first lady.”

-Even women who are honored in the New Testament as being great servants of the ADONAI (e.g., Mary, Martha, Priscilla, Dorcas, etc.) are not assigned any special office or title in the church.
+Even women who are honored in the New Testament as being great servants of Yahuah (e.g., Mary, Martha, Priscilla, Dorcas, etc.) are not assigned any special office or title in the called out assembly.
 This truth includes the “elect lady” to whom John writes his second letter (2 John 1:1) and a second woman whom he calls her “elect sister” (2 John 1:13).
-These “elect” women are not being addressed by some title or office; rather, John is expressing the simple fact that they, like he and all believers, are part of the universal church.
-These women are called “elect” ladies because they believe in YAHUSHA as ADONAI and Savior, and they were chosen by YAHUAH from the foundation of the world (Ephesians 1:4).
+These “elect” women are not being addressed by some title or office; rather, John is expressing the simple fact that they, like he and all believers, are part of the universal called out assembly.
+These women are called “elect” ladies because they believe in YAHUSHA as Savior, and they were chosen by YAHUAH from the foundation of the world (Ephesians 1:4).